Clean, Robust Alkali Sources by Intercalation within Highly-Oriented Pyrolytic Graphite: Steady-state Output Comparison

 \section{Steady-state Output Comparison}

-Each dispenser was heated individually in a steady-state configuration to measure the output gases.
-With the small amounts of rubidium used, the chamber walls were never saturated with rubidium, so the rubidium vapor was not detected by the RGA.
+Each dispenser was heated individually to a steady-state to measure the output gases.
+With the small amounts of rubidium used, the steel chamber walls were never saturated with rubidium, so the rubidium vapor was not detected by the RGA.
 Instead, rubidium density was measured by observing the fluorescence of the atoms illuminated by the MOT cooling beams, imaged onto a photodiode.
-The fluorescence measurements used in Figures \ref{fig:deltaP} and \ref{fig:wwater} were taken with the quadrupole field and repump light turned off, as day-to-day variations in MOT shape resulted in significant variation in measured MOT fluorescence.
-In contrast, the light from the untrapped atoms was much more repeatable, and the imaging system had a much clearer global maximum during alignment.
+The measurements used in Figures \ref{fig:deltaP} and \ref{fig:wwater} were taken with the quadrupole field and repump light turned off, as day-to-day variations in MOT shape resulted in significant variation in measured MOT fluorescence.
+In contrast, the light from the untrapped atoms was much more repeatable from day to day, and the imaging system had a much clearer global maximum during alignment.
+Between the cylindrical neck where the dispensers were and the chamber where the fluorescence was measured, there was a glass plate with an aperture.
+Neither dispenser had direct line-of-sight access to the fluorescence chamber.
+Rather, each dispenser produced a local cloud of rubidium, and a fraction of the atoms were diffusely reflected by the walls into the fluorescence chamber.
+Since the steel half of the chamber effectively functioned as a pump for rubidium, the local rubidium density near the dispensers should be roughly proportional to the dispenser's emission rate.
+The mean free path in the system is expected to be much larger than the size of the system, so the atoms that are directed at the crossed laser beams should reach them relatively unimpeded.

+Calculations assuming a room-temperature distribution of rubidium and using the measured powers and detunings of the beams provided a rough estimate of local rubidium pressure as a function of observed fluorescence.
+For each of the six laser beams, we calculated the total fluorescence $F$ in photons per second: